Quantum information approach to Bose-Einstein condensation of composite bosons: Bi-fermion: a pair of fermions

 \section{Bi-fermion: a pair of fermions}

 We consider indistinguishable cobosons in a two-level system and in a multi-level system, where each coboson is comprised of two fermions (bi-fermion).
+Although the effective number of cobosons in the ground state does not exhibit a BEC phase transition in the two-level system, it is still interesting to compare its thermal behaviour with respect to a two-level system occupied by $N$ cobosons.
 We investigate the case in which indistinguishable cobosons are in a Gaussian state, such that the normalization ratio of the coboson operator is represented by the parameter $x$ \cite{L05}.
 From Eq.
 (8), $x$ represents the degree of entanglement between a pair of fermions, where $x=0$ ($x=1$) means that a pair of fermions are separable (maximally entangled).